shardick/trucky-companion-app/README.md

 react-native-material-ui for interface and theming (BottomNavigation, Drawer, Theme)

+react-native-html-parser for parsing html downloaded from http://ets2c.com

+react-native-popup-dialog for dialogs

+Run npm install to install all depencencies

 ## Anatomy

 index.android.js is entrypoint for Android App, it contains call to src/index.js that includes src/App/App.js .
 App.js contains main application logic, navigation container and theming.